d0m3k/chatham-weather/README.md

 Features include:
 * Ability to filter cities with provided predictions;
 * Adding cities to your favourites list for further faster reference (and cool dashboard look);
-* Setting and managing the default location, loaded on application startup;
+* Setting and managing the default location, loaded on application startup with current forecast information conveniently provided on the locations bar;
+* Autorefreshing of forecasts;
 * Having configurable whether user prefers °C or °F, 12/24h time and their forecast provider: Forecast.io or World Weather.

 ## Technicalities

 Project uses Angular in version `1.5.11`, as provided by `bower` bootstrapped from [seed app][seed].
 [Bootstrap][bootstrap] is used for convenient responsiveness magic.
 [Font Awesome][fa] provides some UI icons, and [Weather Icons][weather-icons] are used for enhancing forecasts with nice weathery iconography.

 User preferences are being held in local storage of their browser.
+Downloaded data is being cached; in case of forecast data, [angular-cache] is used to invalidate cached data after 30 seconds.
+Application autorefreshes forecast data each minute.

 ## Getting to work